dzfrias/monkey-rs/README.md

 ## Extra Features
 Here are a few extra features in this implementation of Monkey:
-- Alphabetic unicode character support for variables (一, for example)
+- Alphabetic unicode character support for identifiers ("一", for example)
+- Numbers in identifiers where the number is not the first part of the identifier ("x1", for example)